Approach To islam (peaceful surrender)

 “*I.e., their obstinate desire to obtain closer and closer definitions of the simple commandment revealed to them through Moses had made it almost impossible for them to fulfill it.
 In his commentary on this passage; Tabari quotes the following remark of Ibn ‘Abbas: “If [in the first instance] they had sacrificed any cow chosen by themselves, they would have fulfilled their duty; but they made it complicated for themselves, and so God made it complicated for them.”
 A similar view has been expressed, in the same context, by Zamakhshari.
 It would appear that the moral of this story points to an important-problem of all (and, therefore, also of Islamic) religious jurisprudence: namely, the inadvisability of trying to elicit additional details in respect of any religious law that had originally been given in general terms-for, the more numerous and multiform such details become, the more complicated and rigid becomes the law.
 This point has been acutely grasped by Rashid Rida’, who says in his commentary on the above Qur’anic passage (see Mandr I, 345 f.): “Its lesson is that one should not pursue one’s [legal] inquiries in such a way as to make laws more complicated ….
 This was how the early generations [of Muslims] visualized the problem.
 They did not make things complicated for themselves-and so, for them, the religious law (drn) was natural, simple and liberal in its straight forwardness.
 But those who came later added to it [certain other] injunctions which they had deduced by means of their own reasoning (iftihdd); and they multiplied those [additional] injunctions to such an extent that the religious law became a heavy burden on the community.”

-We get a similar feeling when we read the story of the “Seven Sleepers,” a story found in many faith & historical traditions including the Qur’an.
+I get a similar feeling when I read the story of the “Seven Sleepers,” a story found in many faith & historical traditions including the Qur’an.
 After confirming as well as correcting other versions of the legend, God, in the Qur’an, reiterates the importance of the parable by admonishing those who conjecture on the details.
 When they should be contemplating over the ethical lesson, they waste time wondering how many ‘sleepers’ there were!

 “[And in times to come] some will say, “[They were] three, the fourth of them being their dog,” while others will say, “Five, with their dog as the sixth of them” -idly guessing at something of which they can have no knowledge -and [so on, until] some will say, “[They were] seven, the eighth of them being their dog.”
 Say: “My Sustainer knows best how many they were.
 None but a few have any [real] knowledge of them.
 Hence, do not argue about them otherwise than by way of an obvious argument, and do not ask any of those [story-tellers] to enlighten thee about them.”
 (18:22)